A musical adventure for toddlers and their adults. Now offering in-person at a studio and online episodes with Miss Kay.

 Not Just a Class – an Adventure

-Musicologie Junior is a group class for toddlers and their parents, guardians or caretakers.
-At each 40 minute class, we’ll sing songs, move our bodies, dance to different styles of music, read sing-along books, and play lots of musical instruments while your child reinforces her naturally-developing senses of rhythm, melody, rhyme, speech, and movement!
+Musicologie Junior is a musical adventure for toddlers and their parents, guardians or caretakers.
+At each class, we’ll sing songs, move our bodies, dance to different styles of music, read sing-along books, and play lots of musical instruments while your child reinforces her naturally-developing senses of rhythm, melody, rhyme, speech, and movement!
 We’ll incorporate methods from Kodaly, Dalcroze, and Orff.
 Ages 0-5.

 Meet the Teacher